George Harrison Was Right, “All Things Must Pass“

 Working in the Dark Forced my Imagination; Learning to use other senses to “see”

-E6 is a color film so you couldn’t have a safelight.
+Ektachrome is a color film so you can’t have a safelight.
 A red light no matter how low would expose red onto the film.
 You had to visualize everything in the room and always maintain every object in its place.
 I can imagine where everything is even now 40 years later; where I placed my tools, my hands as I worked methodically in the dark.

 I place the crimped leader of the film between an empty spot against the feed rollers, letting the machine grip it.
 Guiding the film carefully for the first 20 seconds or so, then curling the film gently over a polished rod.
 I grab the next roll…